3. Digital Logic

 ~b != b

-4. Take a picture(s) of your completed tables and submit to the applicable Gradescope assignment.
+4. Take a picture(s) of your completed tables or export them to a pdf and submit to the applicable Gradescope assignment.
 The code does not need to be uploaded.